 Stay ahead of the development deadline

-Make sure your backlog is a solution, not a problem
+Make sure your UX backlog is a solution, not a problem

-Responsible product managers maintain a consistent, well-oiled collaboration with their designers and developers and ensure that they are on the same page (well, at least most of the time, if not all the time!).
+Responsible product managers maintain a consistent, well-oiled collaboration with their designers and developers and ensure that they are on the same page.

-- Be reasonable by respecting everyone’s schedules, and acknowledge any barriers they may have to complete tasks on hand.
+- Be reasonable by respecting everyone’s schedules, and acknowledge any barriers they may have to completing tasks on hand.